MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/s2d.md

 This article provides an overview of Storage Spaces Direct (S2D), and how it's deployed in the System Center - Virtual Machine Manager (VMM) fabric.

 Storage Spaces Direct (S2D) was introduced in Windows Server 2016.
-It groups physical storage drives into virtual storage pools, to provide virtualized storage.
-With virtualized storage you can:
+It groups physical storage drives into virtual storage pools to provide virtualized storage.
+With virtualized storage, you can:

 - Manage multiple physical storage sources as a single virtual entity.
 - Get inexpensive storage, with and without external storage devices.
-- Gather different types of storage into a single virtual storage pool
+- Gather different types of storage into a single virtual storage pool.
 - Easily provision storage, and expand virtualized storage on demand by adding new drives.

 ::: moniker range=">=sc-vmm-2016 <=sc-vmm-2019"